Microsoft-community/Community-website/wiki/joining-windows-insiders.md

 <img src="./img/joining-windows-insider/registry-2.png" width="500px">

 You may now close the Registry Editor window and restart your computer.
 The Windows Insider Program page should appear after the restart.

+### Error Code

+You may see an error code as you are trying to register to be a Windows Insider.
+There are a lot of different error codes, please search up the error code for solutions.